-Claimant and NH obtained a marriage license in M~ County, Oregon, on March XX, 2004,
+Claimant and NH obtained a marriage license in Multnomah County, Oregon, on March

-as certified by a marriage certificate.
-The marriage certificate further shows that
+XX, 2004, as certified by a marriage certificate.
+The marriage certificate further

-a minister married Claimant and NH in the presence of two witnesses on March XX, 2004.
+shows that a minister married Claimant and NH in the presence of two witnesses on